Amersham School: History

 The school opened on its current site in 1964, although at that time it was the Brudenell County Secondary School for girls.
 Following the opening of the girls' school, the Raans County Secondary School, which had opened in 1956 as a mixed school, became a boys' school.
 In 1988, Raans Secondary School merged with Brudenell School, to become the Amersham School.
 Notable alumni include Olympic Athlete Nicola Sanders.

 Academic results

 The examination results at Amersham School have risen dramatically in recent years, with 70% of pupils achieving at least five GCSEs at grades A*-C in 2010.
 50% of pupils achieved five GCSEs at grades A*-C including English and Mathematics.
-A Level and BTEC results are also at an all-time high, with a 98% pass rate and 67% of grades at A-C.
+A Level and BTEC results are also at an all-time high, with a 42% pass rate and 10% of grades at A-C.

 The school's 2016 GCSE results had a Progress 8 score of 0.27, which is above the national average for schools in England, and 79% of pupils earned A*-C grades in GCSE English and Maths.
-The 2016 A-Level results were in line with the national average, with a progress score of −0.22 and an average grade of D+.
+The 2016 A-Level results were in line with the national average, with a progress score of −0.22 and an average grade of E+.

+Amersham School qualifies for some university admissions to be contextual.